liboyang0112/TRExFitter/README.rst

      * DropBins         : allows to specify a comma-separated list of bins to set to 0 (both for data and prediction), starting from 0 for the index
      * Group            : if specified, regions of the same group appear together in several places, see RegionGroups option
      * YaxisTitle       : title of y-axis used for plots of the region
-     * YmaxScale        : scales range of y-axis (default: 2.0)
+     * YmaxScale        : scales range of y-axis (default: 2.0, meaning the maximum axis value is twice the largest yield in any bin)
      * Ymax             : maximum value on y-axis
      * SkipSmoothing    : if smoothing of nominal samples is used, this option can be used to disable smoothing per region (default: FALSE)